GreaterWMS/GreaterWMS/templates/src-cordova/plugins/cordova-plugin-insomnia/README.md

 An optional errorCallback (second argument) will only be triggered if something fatal happened, preventing the plugin to work as expected.

-Note that calling `allowSleepAgain` without calling `keepAwake` first will trigger `errorCallback` or throw an error if not provided.

 ### Quirks
 [In this issue](#29) it was reported that on iOS the app would fall asleep after the Camera has been used, even if you previously called `keepAwake`.
 A similar [issue on Android](#30) where the photo library was accessed during app usage.